14 July 2018

 Vascular birthmarks - also called strawberry marks and port wine stains - are usually brown, red or pink and often in prominent places, like the face.
-Research from the Birthmark Support Group suggests they are twice as common in girls.
 Although they are harmless, they can have a negative effect on self-confidence if they are located on the face, neck or arms.
 Laser treatment works by targeting intense light energy onto the skin so that it destroys the red pigmentation.

 Many people are born with strawberry marks and port wine stains.
 These birthmarks are made up of clusters of blood vessels near the surface of the skin and may be pink, red or purple in colour.
 Many shrink and disappear on their own with time but some, including port wine stains, persist and may even thicken and darken.

 These types of birthmarks are often found on the face and can have a negative impact on a person's self-esteem and confidence.

 Laser treatment is a relatively straightforward procedure that works by targeting intense light energy on to the birthmark, so that it destroys the pigmentation.
 It is often carried out on young children, as it tends to be more effective on thinner skin, but you can have it at any age.
 Effectiveness of the treatment is determined by the size of the birthmark and how dark it Is.

 Our patients are at the heart of what we do and we want you to be in control of your care.
 To us, that means you can choose the consultant you want to see, and when you want.
 They'll be with you every step of the way.